ajinspiro/thiyophin/mssql/Employees.md

  - JoinedDate (date)
  - IsIndian (boolean)
  - Salary (money)
+Hint: The decimal data type requires the number of decimal points to support mentioned explicitly.
+Like decimal(8,2).

 ## Task 02
 Insert data of following employees into `Employees` table.